Alla977/Predicting-ATP-Tennis-Match-Outcomes/README.md

 ELO-ratings are also considered.

-The interactive interpretML dashboards in the Machine Learnin Models notebook can be rendered here https://nbviewer.org/github/Alla977/.
+The interactive dashboards in the notebooks can best be viewed/ rendered here https://nbviewer.org/github/Alla977/.